romdotdog/knowledge/math/type-theory/metatheory/judgement.md

 A **judgement** is an metalingual assertion about a theory.[^1]

-In type theory, there are two kinds of judgements:[^2]
+In meta-type theory, there are two kinds of judgements:[^2]

 <!-- prettier-ignore -->
 1. $a$ is a **term** of **type** $A$ (and thus $A$ is **inhabited**)